General Terms & Conditons

 4.2.
 In the performance of this Agreement, Provider will comply with statutes, regulations, ordinances, and orders of the Federal Government and applicable jurisdictions.

 4.3.
 Responsibility for Provider Equipment.
 Except as otherwise provided, Provider has the sole responsibility for obtaining, installing, maintaining, and removing all Provider Equipment, except that Customer may not, nor will it permit any third party to, tamper with, remove or alter labels on, change, or otherwise modify or interfere with any item of Provider Equipment unless authorized by Provider in writing to do so.

 5.1.
 Termination for Convenience.
-Unless the Services are subject to a minimum term agreement, Customer may terminate this Agreement for any reason at any time by notifying Provider by: (1) sending an electronic notice to the email address specified: dgray@24unet ; (2) calling Provider during normal business hours.
-Termination is effective upon Providers receipt of the notice of termination.
+Unless the Services are subject to a minimum term agreement, Customer may terminate this Agreement for any reason with 60 days notice by notifying Provider by: (1) sending an electronic notice to the email address specified: dgray@24unet ; (2) calling Provider during normal business hours.
+Termination is effective 60 days from Providers receipt of the notice of termination.

 5.2.
 Termination for Cause.
 This Agreement may be terminated for cause as follows: (a) immediately by either Party upon written notice to the other Party if a material breach of the terms hereof by has not been cured within thirty (30) calendar days of written notice thereof, or (b) Customer fails to pay any amount due and not in dispute within 30 calendar days of the due date.